Jun 15, 2021

 At age 5, the participant underwent a procedure to ease the symptoms of her brain abnormality (Arnold-Chiari type I malformation).
 She was later found to have a fluid-filled cyst in her spinal cord (syrinx), which has caused back pain.
 She was also noted to have delayed speech and motor development as well as intellectual disability.

 At age 7, heart abnormalities (mitral valve prolapse with regurgitation) were identified and, at age 9, the participant was noted to have differences in her facial features (narrow mouth, high palate, upslanted eyes, widely set eyes).
 She also has a history of overactive thyroid (hyperthyroidism) and brittle bones (osteopenia).

 At age 18, the participant had her gallbladder removed through a cholecystectomy procedure, and now has fatty liver disease.

 More recently, the participant began experiencing seizures, which seem to intensify the pain in her joints and her headaches.
 She underwent an EEG which was normal.
-She was also diagnosed with cyclic vomiting syndrome and a nerve abnormality (acute cutaneous nerve entrapment syndrome), and inflammation of the kidneys (membranous glomerulonephritis), delayed stomach emptying (gastroparesis), and inflammation of the throat (eosinophilic esophagitis).
+She was also diagnosed with cyclic vomiting syndrome, a nerve abnormality (acute cutaneous nerve entrapment syndrome), and inflammation of the kidneys (membranous glomerulonephritis), delayed stomach emptying (gastroparesis), and inflammation of the throat (eosinophilic esophagitis).

 Clinicians and researchers are investigating the following de novo genetic change to see if it is causing the participant’s symptoms: